 What’s good: They have been featured on several popular platforms such as Buzzfeed, Glamour, Refinery 29, The New Yorker, and Shark Tank.
 They allow you to get to know your match on a deeper level with a feature called “in-depth profiles.”

-What’s not: Just like any other dating app, this app too, isn’t safe from sexual predators.
-Fortunately, if someone on the app make you uncomfortable, you can easily report them, and their profile will be banned.
+What’s not: Just like any other dating app, this app too, isn’t safe from abusers.
+Fortunately, if someone on the app makes you uncomfortable, you can easily report them, and their profile will be banned.

 Age limit: 18 and above